 Following clearing and construction, an appropriate vegetative cover on the ROW would be restored.
 TVA would utilize appropriate seed mixtures as described in TVA 2022 or work with property owners with impacted crop land to ensure restoration supports or minimizes impacts to production.
 Erosion controls would remain in place until the plant communities become fully established.
 Streamside areas would be revegetated as described in the above documents.
 Failure to maintain adequate clearance can result in dangerous situations, including ground faults.
 As such, native vegetation or plants with favorable growth patterns (slow growth and low mature heights) would be maintained within the ROW following construction.
-All future ROW maintenance would be performed in accordance with the 2019 vegetation management programmatic EIS (TVA 2019b) and associated injunction arising under Sherwood v.
-TVA (Appendix A).
+All future ROW maintenance would be performed in accordance with the 2019 vegetation management programmatic EIS (TVA 2019b) injunction arising under Sherwood v.
+TVA (Appendix B); until the Sherwood injunction is lifted by a court of competent jurisdiction, TVA will adhere to the terms and conditions of the injunction for all ROW maintenance actions within its scope.